MillenaryMan/CAMPS-Server/Protect Server.md

 ```bash
 sudo ufw delete <rule_number>
 ```
+Replace <rule_number> with the actual rule number associated with the port.

 * Reload UFW:
 After making changes to UFW rules, it's a good practice to reload the firewall to apply the changes.
 You can do this by running: